-Although a specific composition of pumice is not known, it is said to be composed of acid lavas.
+Although the specific composition of pumice is not known, it is said to be composed of acid lavas.
 The specific gravity of pumice is very low.
 Due to its low specific gravity, pumice can float on water.

-Pumice is used in light concrete slabs for insulation and it is also used as a polishing stone.
+Pumice is used in light concrete slabs for insulation, and it is also used as a polishing stone.

 But due to its dark color, it is assumed that basalt may be composed of dark colored minerals like plagioclase, augite, magnetite, etc. Basalt is resistant to corrosion and high temperatures.